AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-06-30-swiftwebui.md

 and share it between different platforms.
 In this case, the Web ✔️

-But lets get down to the nitty gritty and write a simple SwiftWebUI application.
+But let's get down to the nitty gritty and write a simple SwiftWebUI application.
 In the spirit of
 “Learn once, use anywhere”
 watch those two WWDC sessions first: